yale-mgt-656-fall-2023/.github/profile/README.md

   corresponds begins.
 - You did not previously take the quiz or you already started the quiz, but your time to take the quiz is not expired.
-  All quizzes this semester will last 20 minutes.
+  All quizzes this semester will last 45 minutes but they can typically be completed in just five.

 Once you click "Begin Quiz", you will see a list of multiple choice questions displayed in an HTML form.
 For each question,